 Welded Wire with Fast Metal Posts

 This is the standard super cheap and super fast welded wire and metal t-post setup.
-Installation is significantly easier than with wooden posts.
+Installation is significantly easier than with wooden posts which are more commonly used (since they last longer).

 To install metal t-posts all you need is a simple post driver.

-Then you’ll roll out the welded wire and attach it to the metal t-posts with bailing wire.
+Then you’ll roll out the welded wire and attach it to the metal t-posts with baling wire.

 In the video above you’ll notice they also dig a trench along the bottom.
 You’ll need to do that to prevent your dog from digging under the fence.